-While the stars of 2016 Summer Olympics deal with faulty plumbing and cramped quarters in the athletes' village, Rio Organizing Committee will live in style aboard Norwegian Getaway.
+2016 Summer Olympics starts with faulty plumbing and cramped living quarters in the olympic village.
+In the same time, Rio Organizing Committee will live on Norwegian Getaway.

-The 4,000-passenger ship will take a 40-day break from her regular cruising schedule in order to serve as a floating hotel for the committee and corporate sponsors, members of the National Organizing Committees, the International Olympic Federation and the Rio Host Committee.
+The 4,000-passenger cruise ship was chatered for 40 days in order to serve as a floating hotel for the Rio committee, corporate sponsors, members of the National Organizing Committees, International Olympic Federation and Rio Host Committee.

-It will be anchored at the Pier Maua in Rio de Janeiro port (Brazil) one day ahead of the Olympic opening ceremony on August 4, and stay until the just after the games close on August 21, USA Today said.
+The vessel will be anchored at Pier Maua in Rio de Janeiro port (Brazil) one day ahead of the Olympic opening on August 4.
+The ship will stay there until August 21,

-Landry & Kling, the brokerage firm behind the special set-up, began planning the charter in 2007, according to USA Today.
+Landry & Kling, the brokerage firm behind the charter deal, began planning the charter in 2007, according to USA Today.
 The deal is the largest charter in the company's history.

-Teams have already begun moving to the village, which is comprised of 31 buildings and 3,604 apartments, and will host more than 17,000 athletes and officials.
+Teams have already begun moving to the village, which is comprised of 31 buildings and 3604 apartments, and will host more than 17,000 sportists and officials.